aboutsummaryrefslogtreecommitdiff

 - pattern matching

-- [ ] allow matching on tree-sitter queries
+- [x] allow matching on tree-sitter queries

 - [ ] support captures